Cancer treatment programs are invaluable for helping patients overcome and defeat their cancers.

 Some other medical radiant energy jobs are radiation oncologists, radiologic technologists, radiation physicists, or nuclear medicine technologists.

-All of these careers focus on the use of radiant energy for the treatment of cancers and its effects on the human body.
+All of these careers focus on the use of radiant energy for the treatment of cancers and their effects on the human body.